davetang/misc/README.md

 screen.xterm-256color
 ```

+In copy mode (using `Ctrl-a [`), `/` performs a forward search, which will not find anything before the cursor.
+Use `?` to perform a backward search, which is probably what you want in the first place.

 ## Useful software

 *  [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) is a powerful utility for keyboard customisation on macOS Sierra (10.12) or later.
 Use it to remap keys and more!